OGRECave/blender2ogre/NodeAnimations.md

 Refer to the DotScene documentation (https://github.com/OGRECave/ogre/tree/master/PlugIns/DotScene) on how to load the .scene file into your Ogre application.

 The animation is being exported frame by frame with Blender doing the interpolation between keyframes.
-This has the advantage that any tuning done to the F-Curves is being preserved in the exported animation.
+This has the advantage that any tuning done to the F-Curves is preserved in the exported animation.
 Another advantage is that it is not necessary to choose an interpolation method other than IM_LINEAR on the Ogre side, making the animation more performant.

-The disadvantage is that the .scene file is now less human readable due to the chunk of data from all the animation frames and there is no control of the animation in the code.
+The disadvantage is that the .scene file is now less human-readable due to the chunk of data from all the animation frames and there is no control of the animation in the code.
-Another disadvantage is that the timing of the frames will be interpreted according to Blenders current FPS setting which is by default 24 fps.
+Another disadvantage is that the timing of the frames will be interpreted according to Blender's current FPS setting which is by default 24 fps.
-This setting can be changed in the `Render Tab`, `Dimensions Panel`, there is a drop down list named `Frame Rate` where you can select a value or create a new one with custom.
+This setting can be changed in the `Render Tab`, `Dimensions Panel`, there is a drop-down list named `Frame Rate` where you can select a value or create a new one with custom.

-In a similar fashion to the exporting of Sekeletal Animation, every action should go into an NLA Track in order to have it exported (the name of the exported animation being that of the action).
+In a similar fashion to the exporting of Skeletal Animation, every action should go into an NLA Track to have it exported (the name of the exported animation being that of the action).

 The reason for using NLA Tracks is to have better control over what actions should be exported as animations.